fnobregasantos/Emergence-of-High-Order-Functional-Hubs-in-the-Human-Brain/README.md

 # Emergence-of-High-Order-Hubs-in-the-Human-Connectome
 This repository has the relevant codes associated with the manuscript: Emergence of High Order Hubs in the Human Connectome

+## Data - The current version has HCP time series data - that should be excluded in the end.

 ## Code Block 1: High Order connectivity from timeseries

 input: rs-fMRI time series.
 output: spreadsheet with multiple high order connectivity metrics for all combinations of metrics.

+We are going to do for the whole cohort, but later we should do it for one timeseries only.

 ### Step 1: Block of code by Guillaume and:
 ### Step 2: Code by Pierre Baudot.